 #10 Calathea Rattlesnake (Prayer Plant)

-These are some of the coolest looking plants around and are incredibly paired with modern furniture.
+These are some of the coolest looking pet-friendly houseplants around and are incredibly paired with modern furniture.
 They only require watering every 1-2 weeks and thrive in areas with indirect light.
 What we love about them is that their leaves raise and lower throughout the day like prayer hands!

 Explore how Odie Pet Insurance can help your pet.
 Get all the information so you can make the best decisions for their health.
 At the end of the day, that’s what really matters.